NHopewell/import-this/_posts/2021-02-13-pythonic-looping.markdown

 date:   2021-02-13 10:25:00 -0500
 ---

 You've probably realized that Pythons most common for loop is actually a foreach loop.
+A foreach loop does not keep track of any counter.
+It says "do something for each item in this collection" rather than "do something x number of times" like a traditional for loop does.
 If you have an iterable data structure that you want to iterate through, you can loop over its items directly like so:

 ```python3
 >>> names = 'nick sam ben larry'.split()